hbz/lobid-blog/_posts/2019-09-27-presenting-skohub-vocabs.md

 In order to publish a vocabulary from GitHub with SkoHub Vocabs, you have to set up a webhook in GitHub.
 It goes like this:

-1. In the GitHub repo where the vocab resides, got to "Settings" → "Webhooks" and click "Add webhook"
+1. In the GitHub repo where the vocab resides, go to "Settings" → "Webhooks" and click "Add webhook"
 <img src="/images/presenting-skohub-vocabs/add-webhook.png" alt="Screenshot of the Webhook page in a GitHub repo with highlighted fields for the navigation path." style="width:620px">
-2. Enter `https://test.skohub.io/build` as payload URL choose `application/json` as content type and enter the secret.
+2. Enter `https://test.skohub.io/build` as payload URL, choose `application/json` as content type and enter the secret.
 (Please [contact](http://lobid.org/team/) us for the secret if you want to try it out.)
 <img src="/images/presenting-skohub-vocabs/add-webhook2.png" alt="Screenshot of the Webhook page with input (payload URL and secret)." style="width:620px">

 ## Step 3: Execute build & error handling